 From the majestic Great Smoky Mountains to the lively streets of Nashville, Tennessee’s beauty knows no bounds.
 However, maintaining this natural splendor requires continuous effort, especially when it comes to keeping litter off the roads.
 The Adopt-A-Highway program plays a crucial role in preserving Tennessee’s scenic beauty.
-The Adopt-A-Highway program is a grassroots initiative that […] Read More
+What is the Adopt-A-Highway Program The Adopt-A-Highway program […] Read More

 More than 1,300 volunteers participated in 95 cleanups NASHVILLE, Tenn. – Dec.
 13, 2022 – More than 1,300 volunteers across the state removed more than 48,000 pounds of litter in their communities as part of the second annual No Trash November, a month-long initiative created to ensure Tennessee roadways are safe from the harmful effects […] Read More